 Also, in this context of constant evolution, the International Relations Department remains at your disposal for any questions or for further information on Unistra's cooperation with the United Kingdom.

-Prof. Irini Tsamadou-Jacoberger, International Relations Officer
+Prof. Irini Tsamadou-Jacoberger, Vice president for Europe and International Relations

 Rachel Blessig, Director of International Relations